-Although measurement and reporting and changes in payment systems and organizational structures are necessary to support higher-value healthcare delivery, improvements in quality, efficiency, and patient satisfaction are actually achieved through the actions of front-line healthcare workers.
-Regional Health Improvement Collaboratives operate programs designed to improve the way that physicians, nurses, hospital administrators, and other healthcare professionals deliver care, ranging from identifying and disseminating best practices in care delivery, to providing affordable training, coaching, and technical assistance to practitioners on ways to analyze problems in care delivery and ways to design and successfully implement solutions, to helping healthcare providers reorganize and modernize their operations to support better quality, more affordable care.
+Although measurement, reporting and changes in payment systems are necessary to support higher-value healthcare delivery, improvements in quality, efficiency, and patient satisfaction are actually achieved through the actions of front-line healthcare workers.
+Regional Health Improvement Collaboratives operate programs designed to improve the way that physicians, nurses, hospital administrators, and other healthcare professionals deliver care, ranging from identifying and disseminating best practices in care delivery, to providing affordable training, coaching, and technical assistance to practitioners on ways to analyze problems in care delivery and ways to design and successfully implement solutions, to helping healthcare providers reorganize and modernize their operations to support better-quality, more-affordable care.

-Many Regional Health Improvement Collaboratives have programs designed to help providers, either individually or in groups, to better organize and deliver healthcare in order to improve quality and efficiency.
-For example, several Collaboratives, including HealthInsight in Nevada and Utah, the Louisiana Health Care Quality Forum, the Pittsburgh Regional Health Initiaive, and Quality Counts in Maine, are helping physician practices become patient-centered medical homes, implement electronic health records, and more effectively coordinate care with other providers.
+Many Regional Health Improvement Collaboratives, for example Better Health Greater Cleveland, have programs designed to help providers, either individually or in groups, to better organize and deliver healthcare in order to improve quality and efficiency.
+Several Collaboratives, including HealthInsight in Nevada and Utah, the Louisiana Health Care Quality Forum, the Pittsburgh Regional Health Initiative, and Maine Quality Counts, are helping physician practices become patient-centered medical homes, implement electronic health records, and more effectively coordinate care with other providers.
+The Iowa Healthcare Collaborative is transforming primary care in Iowa through its Medical Home Learning Community and Medical Home System Advisory Council.